lsst-dm/dmtn-056/design.rst

 DatasetMetatype
 ===============

-A category of :ref:`DatasetTypes <DatasetType>` that utilize the same in-memory classes for their :ref:`ConcreteDatasets <ConcreteDataset>` and can be saved to the same file format(s).
+A category of :ref:`DatasetTypes <DatasetType>` that utilize the same in-memory classes for their :ref:`InMemoryDatasets <InMemoryDataset>` and can be saved to the same file format(s).

 Transition